 Hailed as the world's best department store by many industry insiders, Selfridges dominates the west end of Oxford Street and is made up of six floors, four hectares of shopping space and two exhibition halls.
 Although second to Harrods in terms of size and celebrity, it's less touristy, more cutting-edge and attracts a more discerning clientele.
 It's high-end, high-octane and comes highly recommended.

-London's oldest market --- dating to the 13th century --- is also its busiest.
+London's oldest market, dating to the 13th century, remains a busy place today.
 On the banks of the Thames just south of London Bridge, you'll find beautifully displayed organic fruit and veg, cheese, cakes, bread, olive oil, fish, meat, beer, wine and chocolate.
-Go hungry, go early, sample everything and bring cash -- few stallholders accept credit cards.
+Go hungry, go early, sample everything and bring hard currency in case your vendor doesn't take credit cards.

 Columbia Road Flower Market

-With thousands of flowers crammed into one noisy Victorian terraced street, London's Columbia Road Flower Market -- now lined with fancy boutiques -- is a throwback to the old East End.
-From 8 a.m.-2 p.m. every Sunday, the flowers and plants up for sale are some of the best (and cheapest) around.
+From 8 a.m. to 3-ish p.m. every Sunday, the flowers and plants up for sale are some of the best (and cheapest) around.
 Arrive early to avoid the crowds.
-Blooming marvelous.

 Views from Waterloo Bridge

 Londoners bore visitors to death about how great the views are from Waterloo Bridge, but they have a point.
-Although it contends for the title of ugliest bridge in London, the views are inspiring, and you can save yourself the money it costs to ride the London Eye (and the one-hour wait) and head here.
+Although it contends for the title of ugliest bridge in London, the views are inspiring.

-On one hand are the Royal Festival Hall, Elizabeth Tower (as Big Ben has been renamed to commemorate the queen's Diamond Jubilee), the Houses of Parliament and the BT Tower.
+On one hand are the Royal Festival Hall, Elizabeth Tower (popularly known as Big Ben), the Houses of Parliament and the BT Tower.

-Looking in the other direction you can take in the views of St. Paul's, Canary Wharf, the Gherkin (as the rather phallic skyscraper properly called 30 St. Mary Axe is dubbed), the Oxo Tower and the recently completed Shard, which cost £450 million to build and at 310 meters is the tallest building in the European Union.
-The views after dark are especially good.
+Looking in the other direction you can take in St. Paul's, Canary Wharf, the Gherkin (as the rather phallic skyscraper properly called 30 St. Mary Axe is dubbed), the Oxo Tower and the Shard.

 St. Paul's Cathedral